Welcome to Upper School

 DIGITAL ARTS

-Upper School Digital Arts explores the major Commercial Art areas of Digital Photography and Manipulation, Digital Compositing and Illustration/ Graphic Design, 3D Modeling and Animation, Virtual Reality, and Video Production/Post-Production.
+Upper School Digital Arts explore the major Commercial Art areas of Digital Photography and Manipulation, Digital Compositing and Illustration/ Graphic Design, 3D Modeling and Animation, Virtual Reality, and Video Production/Post-Production.
 This year-long technology-based course provides the student with a solid base and exposure to contemporary Digital Arts in all its forms.
 By blending traditional approaches with a thorough grounding in the elements of art and principles of design, the course provides the student with a wide range of both artistic and technical tools in order to prepare them for a variety of Digital Arts -related careers.
-Students are encouraged to have a portable, external hard drive/ pen-drive for extra backup and saving of their work on a daily basis.
+Students are encouraged to have a portable, external hard drive/pen drive for extra backup and saving of their work on a daily basis.

 Credit: 1 credit